 Hand and wrist surgery – medical and trauma-related

-Dr Timms is highly specialised to treat a wide variety of hand conditions.
+Dr Timms is experienced in treating a wide variety of hand conditions.
 These include traumatic (injury-related acute or chronic) or acquired conditions such as carpal tunnel syndrome and Dupuytren’s contractures.